 Visualization of large-scale data

-Dynamic environment: Unlike application testing in a defined environment, IoT has a very dynamic environment with millions of sensors & different devices used in conjunction with intelligent software.
+Dynamic environment: Unlike application testing in a defined environment, IoT solutions have a very dynamic environment with millions of sensors & different devices used in conjunction with intelligent software.

 Real-time complexity: IoT applications have multiple, real-time scenarios & its use cases are extremely complex.